-1. This Determination sets out the amounts that the Commissioner considers are reasonable (reasonable amounts) for the substantiation exception1 in Subdivision 900-B of the Income Tax Assessment Act 1997 (ITAA 1997)2 for the 2020-21 income year in relation to claims made by employees for:
+- 1. This Determination sets out the amounts that the Commissioner considers are reasonable (reasonable amounts) for the substantiation exception 1 in Subdivision 900-B of the Income Tax Assessment Act 1997 (ITAA 1997) for the 2021-22 income year in relation to claims made by employees for: - overtime meal expenses for food and drink when working overtime

-1 This Determination should be read together with Taxation Ruling TR 2004/6 Income tax: substantiation exception for reasonable travel and overtime meal allowance expenses which explains the substantiation exception and the way in which these expenses are able to be claimed.
+1 This Determination should be read together with Taxation Ruling TR 2004/6 Income tax: substantiation exception for reasonable travel and overtime meal allowance expenses, which explains the substantiation exception and the way in which these expenses are able to be claimed.